-Thus, the ISD model is an important part of the process for becoming an expert — it acts as building block.
-Yet it does seem quite strange that the very model that has helped many an expert become what they are, they in turn, look upon the ISD object with scorn.
+Thus, the ISD model is an important part of the process for becoming an expert — it acts as building block or scaffold.
+Yet it does seem quite strange that the very model that has helped many an expert become who they are, they in turn, look upon the ISD object with scorn.
 So as far as processes, we need to look at ISD as a framework or series of steps for a beginning designer to follow, and as that designer grows, then it starts turning more into a heuristic.

 The major problem with ISD is that it has become the underlying framework guiding training and development; it has displaced the more critical focus on results, ISD focuses on INPUTS; management wants OUTPUTS.
 To get outputs, you start with outputs, not design and development strategy. - John Murphy in The Attack on ISD

 Again ISD does not profess to discover the desired results, that is the job of the performance analysis.
 But once you have the desired results, and you determine that training will help you get the desired results, then ISD uses various inputs to get the output.
 You CANNOT have outputs without inputs.
-Just as the farmer cares for his seeds (inputs) to get crops (outputs), an instructional designer needs to tend to the inputs (analysis, objectives, tests, etc.) to get the desired output (learning).
+Just as the farmer cares for his seeds (inputs) to get crops (outputs), an instructional designer needs to tend to the inputs (analysis, objectives, tests, etc.) to get the desired output (learning that leads to performance).

 It's The Practice